NichitaFerelin/KMP_Stock_Price/README.md

 ## [Simplified version for Android only](https://github.com/NichitaFerelin/Stock_Price/tree/simplified_for_android_only)

 ## About
 Stock Price - is an application which displays actual price of stocks at marketplace.
-The application contains over 1000 companies from different industries.
-There is a base information such as website, country, industry and capitalization in company's profile.

 **Used API: [Stocks](https://finnhub.io/) | [Crypto](https://nomics.com/docs/)**